-Woodsworth has a Reconciliation Committee elected by the membership for member-to-member problems.
+Woodsworth has a Conflict Mediation Committee elected by the membership for member-tomember problems.
+(The new name for Reconciliation Committee.)
 The co-op also offers professional mediation in some circumstances.

 Please attempt to resolve any dispute with a neighbour with civility and respect.
-If this is not possible, contact the Reconciliation Committee for help.
+If this is not possible, contact the Conflict Mediation Committee for help.
 Check the annual directory of members for contact information or talk to Management.
 For more information, see the Grievance and Reconciliation Bylaw in the Bylaw binder (Photocopy Room) or on the co-op website.